flily/macaque-lang/README.md

     + Write more external builtin functions to modify array and hash, but it is not elegant.
     + Write native monkey-lang code to modify, which in the way like erlang, build a new hash or array in functional programming way.
+  - Strings are raw strings, binary data.
+Do not support unicodes.
+    + An unicode support library may be introduced.
+    + Unicode string can be processed as array of integers.